FOR-TIMI/AwesomeEditorPWA/README.md

 ## Description
-A Progressive web application that allows users to create notes or code snippets with or without an internet connection so  they can reliably retrieve them for later use
+A Progressive web application that allows users to create notes or code snippets with or without an internet connection so  they can reliably retrieve them for later use.

 ## Support the project ⭐
 If you feel awesome and want to support us in a small way, please consider following me, starring and sharing the repo!
 This helps us getting known and grow the community. 🙏